flutterwtf/mcp_flutter/README.md

 - `get_view_details` [Resource|Tool] - size of screen, pixel ratio.
 May unlock ability for an Agent to use widget selection.

+- `view_widget_tree` [Tool] - json tree of widgets with small information about them.
+May unlock ability for an Agent to use widget selection.

 <!-- - `hot_reload` [Tool] - Performs hot reload of the Flutter application
   **Tested on**:
   ✅ macOS, ✅ iOS, ✅ Android